gnunicorn/blog/_posts/2014-07-28-lean-startup-canvas-the-wrong-tool.md

 ---

-<small>A great thanks to [Paulo Ordoveza for photographing the broken stay](https://www.flickr.com/photos/brownpau/3177430299) and publishing it [under CC-BY 2.0](https://creativecommons.org/licenses/by/2.0/).</small>
+<small>A great thanks to [Justin Baeder for trying to hammer the nail](https://www.flickr.com/photos/justinbaeder/5317820857), take a picture of it and publishing it [under CC-BY 2.0](https://creativecommons.org/licenses/by/2.0/).</small>